Financing Your Fertility

 Historically, the high cost of infertility treatments has been the largest obstacle to getting the necessary care to start a family.
 According to FertilityIQ, couples seeking in-vitro fertilization (IVF) paid an average of $22,000 in 2018.
 Costs are increasing across the board and hopeful parents are left scrambling to figure out what their insurance will cover and how they’ll be able to afford the remaining out-of-pocket costs.

 We’re changing that.
 Fertility Centers of New England believes that straightforward conversations about infertility treatment prices are crucial as health care costs rise across the board in the United States.
-Our centers offer IVF treatments starting at $9,300, which is the most competitive pricing in New England.
+Our centers offer IVF treatments starting at $10,300, which is among the most competitive pricing in New England.